omrisapir1/LMMS/README.md

 This project intentionally does **not** aim to:

 - Generate human-readable reasoning traces
-- Optimize for interpretability of intermediate steps
+- Produce chain-of-thought explanations
-- Use chain-of-thought supervision
+- Optimize interpretability of intermediate steps
 - Perform standard supervised fine-tuning (SFT)

 Any of the above would violate the core design principles.